Home » Project Information » What was being done? » Light Rail Extension

 Light Rail Extension

-Light rail will be extended to Vancouver
+Light rail would have been extended to Vancouver

 More information about light rail in Vancouver.

-Light rail improves commute and regional connections
+Light rail would have improved commute and regional connections

 - Downtown Vancouver